Skip to Content

 Saving seeds from fully ripe peppers increases germination rates when you are planting them next season.

 For example, if you are storing jalapeño seeds, you’ll want to choose a bright red pepper rather than a younger, green pepper.
-This is because red peppers are at the final stages of ripening.
+This is because red peppers are at the final stage of ripening.

 Under-ripe peppers will usually make an audible cracking sound when squeezed.
-This is especially the case for thicker-skinned peppers, like jalapenos, bell peppers, and banana peppers.
+This is especially the case for thicker-skinned peppers, like jalapeños, bell peppers, and banana peppers.

 Ripe Lemon Spice Jalapeno